neo-project/docs/docs/en-us/tooldev/consensus/consensus_algorithm.md

 # dBFT 2.0 Algorithm

-NEO proposes dBFT (delegated Byzantine Fault Tolerance) consensus algorithm based on the PBFT (Practical Byzantine Fault Tolerance) algorithm.
+Neo proposes dBFT (delegated Byzantine Fault Tolerance) consensus algorithm based on the PBFT (Practical Byzantine Fault Tolerance) algorithm.
 The dBFT algorithm determines the next-consensus-round validators based on real-time blockchain voting, which effectively enhances the efficiency of the algorithm, and saves block time and transaction confirmation time. dBFT2.0, as an upgraded version, was released in March, 2019, which improves robustness and safety by introducing the 3-stage consensus mechanism as well as a recovery mechanism.

 ## Terms